luctowers/wikimash/readme.md

 impose a 500 articles returned per request limit.
 Meaning that it would take at least 12 requests to accrue 6000 articles.
-Following the [MediaWiki API Etiquette][mwapietiquette], meaning no parallel/concurrent requests, assuming a 150ms roundtrip time for API requests, after 1.8 seconds there would be a 75% chance a path has been found.
+Following the [MediaWiki API Etiquette][mwapietiquette], meaning no parallel/concurrent requests, assuming a 150ms round-trip time for API requests, after 1.8 seconds there would be a 75% chance a path has been found.
 Using the same logic, 2.4 seconds of searching would give a roughly 95% chance.

 ### How Viable is this Practically?

-There are a few key factors that make the efficency of the algorithm deviate from the previously described model.
+There are a few key factors that make the efficiency of the algorithm deviate from the previously described model.
 Below are some crude observations I made when testing the program.